sudhakavya/mslearn-ai900/instructions/LabIntro.md

 ### Python and required packages
 1. Install [Python 3.6.1](https://www.python.org/downloads/release/python-361/)
-1. Once it get Installed, Add Python to your Windows PATH, To do that, you need to get its installation path.
-To do that, open up the Windows search bar and type python.exe (don't hit the Enter key).
+1. Once it get Installed, Add Python to your Windows PATH, To do that, open up the Windows search bar and type python.exe (don't hit the Enter key).
 Then right-click on Python.exe that pops up in the resulting menu and select the Open file location option.

 ![](images/python.png)